faisalaljishi/transaction_API/readme.md

    ![jamie_admin_2](https://raw.githubusercontent.com/faisalaljishi/django_point_API/master/files/jamie_admin_2.PNG)

    Now, lets deduct from the user.
-We navigate to the deduct page from overview, and supply a json with the user and the points.
+We navigate to the deduct page from overview, and supply a JSON with the user and the points.

    ![jamie_4](https://raw.githubusercontent.com/faisalaljishi/django_point_API/master/files/jamie_admin_4.PNG)